magnuswatn/wls-rest-python/README.rst

         time.sleep(10)

-Undeploy all applications and deploy a new:
+Undeploy all applications and deploy a new one:

 .. code-block:: python